stereobooster/react-snap/Readme.md

 0%  -------------/
 ```

-This is a well-known problem. `react-loadable` and `loadable-components` solve this issue for SSR.
+`react-loadable` and `loadable-components` solve this issue for SSR.
 But only `loadable-components` can solve this issue for "snapshot" setup:

 ```js
 import { loadComponents } from "loadable-components";